 Microsoft has integrated Bing web search in Windows 10/8.1, in addition to the native search available in previous Windows editions.
 Thus when you search for anything on your Windows computer, if you’re connected to the web, Bing web search results are displayed automatically.
 This is continued with Windows 10, and here Cortana – the voice assistant leads the flag.

 Now, some users may be okay with the fact that web results are displaying additionally even when they don’t look forward to them.
 However, some other community of users may not be convinced with this fact.
-The reason behind this could be unnecessary data consumption by your system in order to fetch web search results.
+The reason behind this could be unnecessary data consumption by your system to fetch web search results.
 Thus, if you also belong to the latter community of users, you may want to disable web search results completely from being displayed in Windows 10.

 Disable Web Search Results in Taskbar Search

 1. In Windows 10/8.1; Pro & Enterprise Editions, press Windows Key + R combination, type put gpedit.msc in the Run dialog box and hit Enter to open the Local Group Policy Editor.

 2. In the left pane of Local Group Policy Editor window, navigate here:

 Computer Configuration -> Administrative Templates -> Windows Components -> Search

 3. Moving on, on the right side of the above-shown window and scroll down to look for Settings named Do not allow web search and Don’t search the web or display web results in Search.
 Both of these are Not Configured by default.
 Double click on any one of them: